• About

 Women’s History Month: Celebrating the Trailblazers of Costa Mesa

-Posted on March 6, 2025 | 2:11pm | Travel Costa Mesa
+Posted on March 3, 2026 | 2:11pm | Travel Costa Mesa

 Women’s History Month: Celebrating the Trailblazers of Costa Mesa

-Paulette Lombardi-Fries President, Travel Costa Mesa
+Paulette Lombardi-Fries: President, Travel Costa Mesa

-Lori Ann Farrell Harrison – City Manager, Costa Mesa
+Cecilia Gallardo-Daly: City Manager, Costa Mesa

 Costa Mesa’s Hospitality Leaders

 Their unwavering commitment to service is a key reason Costa Mesa continues to attract visitors from all over.
-Thank you for your leadership, dedication, and for making Costa Mesa a standout destination for travelers!

-Teresa Reynoso de Gonzalez – Northgate Market
+Teresa Reynoso de Gonzalez: Northgate Market

 Teresa Reynoso de Gonzalez, matriarch of Northgate Market, was the quiet force behind one of Southern California’s greatest immigrant success stories.
 While her family built their first Anaheim store in 1980, she raised 10 children alone in Mexico before reuniting with them.
 Her wisdom kept the family united as Northgate grew to 42 stores, including the beloved Mercado Gonzalez in Costa Mesa.
 A mother, mediator, and pillar of strength, Doña Teresa’s legacy lives on in every Northgate aisle and family meal it brings together.

-Norma Hertzog – Former Mayor of Costa Mesa
+Norma Hertzog: Former Mayor of Costa Mesa

-Norma Hertzog made history as Costa Mesa’s first women mayor.
+Norma Hertzog made history as Costa Mesa’s first female mayor.
 Her dedication to public service is honored by the community center named in her memory, ensuring her legacy continues to inspire future generations of women leaders in the city.

-Linda Sadeghi – Owner, The LAB
+Linda Sadeghi: Owner of The LAB

-Bessie Nell Lounsberry – Civic Leader
+Bessie Nell Lounsberry: Civic Leader

 Bessie Nell Lounsberry was a dedicated civic leader in Costa Mesa, contributing to the city’s growth through her volunteer efforts.
 She played a key role in creating the city directory, promoting voter registration, and leading a beautification campaign that resulted in planting over 1,000 trees.
 Her tireless work earned her the Costa Mesa Historical Society’s Living Memorial Award in 1973.